Here is a quick example of how to create a Zip file (.zip or .zipx) using WinZip:

 - Add to [filename].zip(x): To quickly create a Zip file using the default compression method without being able to specify other options

 - Add to Zip file: To specify your own Zip file name, compression type, encryption, and/or choose conversion options

 - The Zip file is created

-You have the option to click Zip and Share (WinZip Express) when you right click, if you have the WinZip Express for Explorer add-on installed.
+You also have the option to click Zip and Share (WinZip Express) when you right click in order to use WinZip Express for Explorer.
 With WinZip Express you can zip, choose to encrypt, and make use of many additional options such as saving to a cloud service.